cilium/cilium/Documentation/operations/upgrade.rst

         --set k8sServiceHost=API_SERVER_IP \\
         --set k8sServicePort=API_SERVER_PORT

-After running the cilium-pre-flight.yaml, make sure the number of READY pods is the same number of Cilium pods running.
+After applying the ``cilium-preflight.yaml``, ensure that the number of READY pods is the same number of Cilium pods running.

 .. code-block:: shell-session

-    kubectl get daemonset -n kube-system | grep cilium NAME                      DESIRED   CURRENT   READY   UP-TO-DATE   AVAILABLE   NODE SELECTOR   AGE cilium                    2         2         2       2            2           <none>          1h20m cilium-pre-flight-check   2         2         2       2            2           <none>          7m15s
+    $ kubectl get daemonset -n kube-system | grep cilium NAME                      DESIRED   CURRENT   READY   UP-TO-DATE   AVAILABLE   NODE SELECTOR   AGE cilium                    2         2         2       2            2           <none>          1h20m
+    cilium-pre-flight-check   2         2         2       2            2           <none>          7m15s

-Once the number of READY pods are the same, make sure the Cilium PreFlight deployment is also marked as READY 1/1.
-In case it shows READY 0/1 please see :ref:`cnp_validation`.
+Once the number of READY pods are the equal, make sure the Cilium pre-flight deployment is also marked as READY 1/1.
+If it shows READY 0/1, consult the :ref:`cnp_validation` section and resolve issues with the deployment before continuing with the upgrade.

 .. code-block:: shell-session

-    kubectl get deployment -n kube-system cilium-pre-flight-check -w NAME                      READY   UP-TO-DATE   AVAILABLE   AGE
+    $ kubectl get deployment -n kube-system cilium-pre-flight-check -w NAME                      READY   UP-TO-DATE   AVAILABLE   AGE
     cilium-pre-flight-check   1/1     1            0           12s